Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The familiar VBA Code Segments.

-At the end of the above subroutine, the LoadListView() subroutine has been called with the first Category record’s CID Value 1 as the parameter.
+After the TreeView has been populated, the LoadListView() subroutine is called with the first category record’s CID value (1) as its parameter.

 The Drag-Drop Action Subroutines.